Courts & Litigation Executive Branch

 Brookings

-It’s 9:30 a.m. at the federal courthouse in Ft.
-Pierce, Florida, where U.S. District Judge Aileen Cannon is set to hold a daylong hearing on the legality of the appointment of Special Counsel Jack Smith.
+It’s 9:30 a.m. at the federal courthouse in Fort Pierce, Florida, where U.S. District Judge Aileen Cannon is set to hold a daylong hearing on the legality of the appointment of Special Counsel Jack Smith.

 A bespectacled Judge Cannon enters, her hair swept up in a bun.

 The parties introduce themselves.
-For the special counsel’s office, it’s the usuals, Jay Bratt and David Harbach, joined today by James Pearce, a career prosecutor who has argued several high-profile appeals on behalf of the special counsel’s office.
+For the Special Counsel’s Office, it’s the usuals, Jay Bratt and David Harbach, joined today by James Pearce, a career prosecutor who has argued several high-profile appeals on behalf of the Special Counsel’s Office.

 For Trump’s defense, it’s Todd Blanche, Emil Bove, and Chris Kise.
 Blanche and Bove are fresh off their loss in New York state court, where a jury returned a guilty verdict against their client on 34 felony counts last month.
 But if that loss is wearing on them, they aren’t showing it.
 As their client campaigns for the presidency hundreds of miles away, Blanche and Bove appear more relaxed than I’ve seen them in months.